newrelic/helm-charts/CONTRIBUTING.md

 A Github Workflow will run to lint and test the chart's installation.

 A maintainer of the chart will review the changes and eventually approve them.
 Any change requires at least one review.
 No pull requests can be merged until at least one maintainer reviews it.
+A good guide for what to review can be found in the [Review Guidelines](REVIEW_GUIDELINES.md).

 Once the Chart has been merged, the release will be automatically made by a Github Workflwo using the Github Pages of this repository.